 What Is the Ear?

-The ears are the paired receptor organs designed for the special senses of hearing and maintaining balance.
+A cat’s ears are the paired receptor organs designed for the special senses of hearing and maintaining balance.
 Each ear is divided anatomically and functionally into regions called the external (outside) ear, the middle ear and the inner ear.

 Where Is the Ear Located?